petedejoy/documentation/v2/apache_airflow/tutorial/core-airflow-concepts.md

 ---

 ## Apache Airflow
 Airflow is a generic workflow scheduler with dependency management.
-Not only does it schedule periodic jobs, it also allows you to define explicit dependencies between different stages in your data pipeline.
+Not only does it schedule periodic jobs, but also it allows you to define explicit dependencies between different stages in your data pipeline.

 ## DAGs
 The main concept of Airflow is a `DAG` - or Directed Acyclic Graph.